python/cpython/Doc/library/datetime.rst

 .. method:: date.strftime(format)

    Return a string representing the date, controlled by an explicit format string.
    Format codes referring to hours, minutes or seconds will see 0 values.
-For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.
+   See also :ref:`strftime-strptime-behavior` and :meth:`date.isoformat`.

 .. method:: date.__format__(format)

    Same as :meth:`.date.strftime`.
 This makes it possible to specify a format string for a :class:`.date` object in :ref:`formatted string literals <f-strings>` and when using :meth:`str.format`.
-For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.
+   See also :ref:`strftime-strptime-behavior` and :meth:`date.isoformat`.

 Examples of Usage: :class:`date`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^